alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 Here are some examples:

-<mark>Druid, what is your homeland?
-How is it beautiful?</mark>
+<span style="background-color: #FFFF00">Druid, what is your homeland?
+How is it beautiful?</span>

-Ranger, what lands do you range?
-How are they beautiful?
+<span style="background-color: #FFFF00">Ranger, what lands do you range?
+How are they beautiful?</span>

-Barbarian, what is this land you have traveled to?
-How is it strange?
+<span style="background-color: #FFFF00">Barbarian, what is this land you have traveled to?
+How is it strange?</span>

-Thief, what are your stomping grounds?
+<span style="background-color: #FFFF00">Thief, what are your stomping grounds?</span>

-Anyone, what is this place you have traveled to?
+<span style="background-color: #FFFF00">Anyone, what is this place you have traveled to?</span>

 You can ask other players some follow-on questions if you want to butter up the setting: